What is Levered and Unlevered Beta?

 Unlevered beta, on the other hand, removes the effects of using financial leverage to isolate the risk related to a company’s assets.
 Since unlevered beta represents pure business risk, it should NOT incorporate financial risk.

-For that reason, unlevered beta is often called “asset beta” because it measures the expected volatility of the security (and underlying company) as if the capital structure comprised of only equity financing.
+For that reason, unlevered beta is often called “asset beta” because it measures the expected volatility of the security (and underlying company) as if the capital structure is comprised of only equity financing.

 The levered beta of a firm is different than the unlevered beta as it changes in positive correlation with the amount of debt a firm has in its financial structure.